LandonSchropp/waffle/readme.md

 # Waffle

-Waffle is a simple, responsive, powerful grid system built using flexbox.
+Waffle is a simple, powerful, responsive grid system built using flexbox.
 It allows a developer to create dynamic, pages quickly and easily.
 Waffle works in every modern browser, including IE10+.

 If you'd like to see Waffle in action, check out the [Waffle Demos Collection](http://codepen.io/collection/ucvqb/) on CodePen.